Stryyder/The-Coding-Journey/README.md

 ### Project Statuses
 - Job status: I currently have two jobs, both of which don't pay much
 - Mega-Cheat: Commencing work Tuesday after a recovery day
-- Jabroney: Work halted to get better at coding
+- Jabroney: Work ended.
+Great project, but the more I learn, the more embarrassed I am of it.

 ### Current Focus